-Knowing your customer’s preferred channel of communication (such as chat apps, SMS, push notifications, etc.) allows you to engage them via one to one marketing on the channels they’re most responsive on.
+Knowing your customer’s preferred channel of communication (such as chat apps, SMS, push notifications, or even RCS) helps you engage them with one-to-one marketing on the channels they’re most responsive to.
 Asking for your customer’s birthdate lets you target them with special birthday deals over these channels.
-Security concerns may make customers cautious about sharing their full name.
-This is fine, because you’re aiming to achieve a first-name basis relationship.
+Security concerns may make customers cautious about sharing their full name - but this is fine, since you’re only aiming to achieve a first-name-basis relationship.

 2. Use Customer Data Effectively

 You know how to instantly lose trust in a relationship?
 Try calling someone by the wrong name.
 76% of customers said that they get frustrated when brands get their name wrong.
-The same survey shows that 37% will be less willing to make a purchase.
+The same survey shows that 37% will be less willing to make a purchase after being misaddressed.

-By using placeholders and matching these to corresponding fields in your CRM, you can personalize highly automated, targeted campaigns.
-Personalizing the customer experience in this way shows your customers that you value them more as people rather than walking credit cards.
+You can avoid the embarrassment by using placeholders and matching these to corresponding fields in your CRM.
+This will let you create automated, highly personalized campaigns.
+Personalizing the customer experience in this way shows your customers that you value them more as individuals rather than walking credit cards.

 Getting your customer’s name right is just one personalization strategy.
 Another thing customers expect you to know is their purchase history.
-In fact, 63% of customers expect a brand’s mobile app to remember web purchases.
+63% of customers expect a brand’s mobile app to remember web purchases.
 When this doesn’t happen, you risk frustrating 71% of your customers.
-Keeping tabs on their purchases can help you to personalize the shopping experience by offering items based on their spending habits and product ranges that interest them.
+Keeping up with their purchases helps you personalize the shopping experience by offering items based on customer spending habits, as well as product ranges that interest them.

 3. Get Personal with the Right Channels

 Millennials and Gen Z live on mobile.
-Research shows 95% of millennials are doing other things while they shop - they're binge watching their favorite shows, commuting, etc...
-If you want to grab their attention, it needs to be through personalized experiences over the right communication channels.
+Research shows 95% of millennials are doing other things while they shop - they're binge-watching their favorite shows, brunching on avo toast with friends, commuting...
+You get the idea.
+If you want to grab their attention, it needs to be through personalized experiences using the right communication channels.